Mervin50/Lungs/README.md

 ![test1](https://github.com/Mervin50/ML_Project2_LungCancer_Classification/assets/167336864/863ec6f8-7f0e-444d-9478-20de60638592)

 #### 2.2 Datatypes of each column in our dataset:
-The tail of our dataset looks like :
+The datatypes of our dataset are :

 ![test2](https://github.com/Mervin50/ML_Project2_LungCancer_Classification/assets/167336864/4af6acc7-a825-4f89-a45d-92c729aced08)